Divide-By-0/blog/content/posts/movies.md

 It's hard to find a curated list of movies that I or my friends would like.
 I've tried to get my movies from the Cannes Film Festival winners, or the A24 trailers, or from the IMDb top movies, or from the Oscar nominees, or my friends -- even then, it's hard to isolate why people like specific movies and stick to spoiler-free reviews.
 Personal recommendations are rare and treasured, and I wish there was a place that all my friends put their favorite movies up so I could steal from that list instead.
 I like indie and international movies especially -- classic Hollywood eschews controversy in favor of tropes and standard storytelling methods to maximize profit and agreeability at the box office; indie films tend to be a lot more unique and interesting.
 See my similar [TV doc](https://blog.aayushg.com/posts/tv) for TV recs, or [my Goodreads](https://www.goodreads.com/yushg) for book recs.

 Puzzle making is pretty lossy and inaccurate representation of this list.
 I generally love any movies that are more sci-fi themed (like Dune), or have a complex plot that takes focus to fully understand (ahem Tenet), or make you feel a ton of emotions (damn, Better Days), or have you sniff out lots of little clues that the filmmaker plants, each one changing the implications of the movie (see: Us).
 I think this list is pretty broadly recommendable, but specifically I think more technical folks or people who love puzzles will particularly love this list.
 I don't include any spoilers, but more of a broadstrokes review.
+For reviews with spoilers, I usually search [metaphor.systems](https://metaphor.systems) for blog post analyses, which has been far better than Google or ChatGPT.
 This list is largely inspired by [Nick Sweeting's similar list](https://docs.sweeting.me/s/movies-to-watch#Mindfuck) and [Max Langenkamp](https://maxlangenkamp.me/).
 If you have any recs for me having looked at this list, I'd love to hear them -- you can dm me on [Twitter](https://twitter.com/yush_g/)!
 To calibrate, anything 8 or above means I highly recommend that others watch it, and 10 is a must-watch. ⭐ My top movie of the year is marked in stars ⭐.

-This alive doc will be updated every time I watch a movie.
+This alive doc will be updated every time I watch a movie, and is in reverse chronological order.
 Maybe one day I will also reflect these on Letterboxd.

 ## Previous

 ### 2023

+- **Spirited Away**: 9/10.
+It's incredible that the greatest animated film of all time is so surreal and fantastical, but also grounded in very human themes like anti-capitalism, pro-environmentalism, anti-greed, pro-kindness etc throughout.
+A few blog posts helped me really understand all of the symbolism -- the best ones were these: [social commentary analysis](https://the-artifice.com/spirited-away-social-criticism/), [character analysis](https://myswordisunbelievablydull.wordpress.com/2015/02/27/spirited-away-analysis/), and [prostitution theory breakdown](https://onionandartichoke.tumblr.com/post/114137040455/the-prostitution-theory-of-spirited-away).

+- **Jujutsu Kaisen 0**: 9/10.
+This is a prequel to the first season, and OK watching standalone (unlike Made in Abyss).
+This is my favorite anime for a reason -- the story is both deeply emotional and hilarious, and the cast of characters is memorable and immediately lovable.
+Docked a point for a few scenes with unclear and unmotivated dialogue, meaning I had to rewatch those to understand.

 - **Made in Abyss: Dawn of the Deep Soul**: 7/10.
 I hesitate even mentioning this in the movie section, because it's the third in a sequence of movies where the first two are better-laid out versions of the first season of the show.
 With that context though, I found it much more action packed and compelling -- there are a few missing details from the manga that would have clarified a lot of my confusions about the movie, but the main villain is surprisingly complex and consistent despite acting in what initially seems like inconsistent ways.

 - **Black Panther 2**: 5/10.
 I wanted to watch this due to the 5 minutes that takes place at MIT.
 Without Chadwick Boseman, I'll admit they started with a pretty tough hand.
 To be honest, the first 45 minutes or so was really compelling.
-I was really sad that they immediately villianized the really interesting Mexico-inspired country they set up -- I would have loved a more nuanced take here, or more empathy created for them throughout instead of just in bits and pieces.
+I was really sad that they then villianized the really interesting Mexico-inspired country they set up -- I would have loved a more nuanced take here, or more empathy created for them throughout, instead of just in bits and pieces.
 The main character didn't even try to do the right thing for most of the movie, and the character arc felt pretty unmotivated and sometimes contradictory.
 The plot itself was also super formulaic and not really compelling or surprising; the last hour was predictable enough to not be interesting.
 A steep decline from Black Panther 1.

 - ⭐ **Your Name** ⭐: 10/10.
 This movie had the most beautiful animation I've ever seen ([here's a 10 second tiktok preview](https://www.tiktok.com/@snauzk/video/7189209257500282113)) -- and it tells a beautiful story that is so deeply emotional, that you hardly give a passing glace to the reason time and identity work so strangely.
 It is the top 5 grossing anime films of all time, for good reason -- the beautiful music was from a Japanese rock band that yet achieves an incredibly soft and alluring soundtrack, the scenery is depicted so vividly unlike any animation I have ever seen, and the characters tug on your heartstrings.
 It imbues a sense that you can love a **kind** of person without knowing their identity yet, and you feel a sense of something you are yearning for -- an alluringly romantic take in today's app swiping era.
 It doesn't hurt that my favorite-ever sci fi anthology, Axiomatic by Greg Egan, had a direct influence on the director (the "The Safe-Deposit Box" story specifically).